thomaslautenb/ABM/README.md

 # Agent-Based Modelling (ABM) Q2 2023
+# Agent-Based Modelling with Python Mesa on flood adaptation

 Welcome to the Agent-Based Modelling (ABM) repository for Q2 2023.
 This project focusses on the development of ABM-models to display protection motivation theory for flood adaptation